artefactual/archivematica-docs/user-manual/overview/dashboard.rst

 Report (paper and pencil) icons appear on Transfer and Ingest packages and link the user to the :ref:`descriptive <add-metadata>` and :ref:`rights <add-rights>` metadata entry page.
-(The same icon is used for forensic disk image transfer metadata entry as well as :ref:`normalization report <normalize>`).
+(The same icon is used for forensic disk image transfer metadata entry as well as the :ref:`normalization report <normalize>`).

 The red remove icon removes the package from the Dashboard.
 The package can be removed whether the processing is completed or not.
 It is best practice to remove